Could It Be Magic: Year-end charts

-Donna Summer cover version
+Donna Summer version

-Just seven months after Manilow's original version was released as a single, American singer Donna Summer recorded a disco version of the track and included it on her third studio album, A Love Trilogy, and took it to number three on the US Billboard Dance chart in 1976.
+Just seven months after Manilow's original version was released as a single, American singer Donna Summer recorded a disco version of the track and included it on her third studio album, A Love Trilogy (1976), and took it to number three on the US Billboard Dance chart in 1976.
 The song also entered the UK Singles Chart where it stayed for seven weeks (peak point No. 40).
 Summer changed the lyrics of "sweet Melissa" to "sweet Peter" as an ode to her boyfriend at the time, Peter Mühldorfer.